The Colorado Black Wasp

-Nestled in the vast and dynamic ecosystems, the fascinating sparkling brilliance of the Colorado black wasp (Sphex pensylvanicus) is a vital part of the delicate ecological balance.
-This lone animal, sometimes mistaken for the equally beautiful blue wasp, is more than just a garden visitor; it contributes to Colorado’s garden biodiversity and helps with natural pest control.
+Nestled in the vast and dynamic ecosystems, the Colorado black wasp (Sphex pensylvanicus) is a vital part of the delicate ecological balance.
+Often mistaken for the equally beautiful blue wasp, this solitary insect is more than just a garden visitor.
+It significantly contributes to Colorado’s garden biodiversity and helps with natural pest control.

 Get a quote within minutes.1

-Black wasps are native to Colorado and can be found in gardens and natural areas everywhere from quiet nooks in Centennial to the busy city of Denver.
-They are predatory pests of garden wildlife.
-Black wasps contribute to Colorado’s eco-friendly pest control system by feeding on common garden pests, thereby lowering the need for chemical treatments and preserving the health of crops and plants.
-It also helps to the pollination of many plant species in Colorado as an insect pollinator, increasing the variety and productivity of gardens.
+Black wasps are native to Colorado and can be found in gardens and natural areas from the quiet nooks of Centennial to the bustling streets of Denver.
+As predatory insects, they feed on common garden pests, reducing the need for chemical treatments and preserving the health of crops and plants.
+Additionally, black wasps act as pollinators, enhancing the variety and productivity of gardens throughout Colorado.

 The Black Wasps' Colorado Habitat